Transportation to Schools

 Stops are created based on efficient use of the bus route.
 Walking a few blocks to a bus stop can be necessary and not unusual.

-- Can a student be dropped off at a location other than my house?
+- Can a student be dropped off at a location other than their home address?

 - Can a student lose their bus ride?